Brockenhurst lies in the heart of the New Forest, and with its very own train station makes a perfect base for going on walks from.

 Lyndhurst is a lovely village so this walk would make a perfect day out.
 Walk to Lyndhurst, have a bit of an explore and stop for lunch, before returning back to Brockenhurst.
 If you don’t fancy the walk back you could catch a quick bus back.

-All the details including an alternate route to avoid the wet bit at the end will be in my blog post about walking from Brockenhurst to Lyndhurst.
+All the details including an alternate route to avoid the wet bit at the end will be in my guide about walking from Brockenhurst to Lyndhurst.

 6) Brockenhurst to Beaulieu walk